Last updated 12 January 2021.

 UK nationals and their family members covered by the agreement will also be able to leave their Member State of residence for up to five years without losing their right to return.

-The Government guidance pages provide information on what EU and EEA nationals need to do to visit the UK from 1 February 2020.
-During the implementation period, what you need to enter the UK will stay the same as before the exit date.
+The Government guidance pages provide information on what EU and EEA nationals need to do to visit the UK from 1 January 2021.

-EU citizens living in the UK, along with their family members, are able to stay and continue their lives, with the same access to work, study, benefits and public services that they enjoy now.
-Existing close family members living overseas will be able to join them here in future.
-In order to do so, EU citizens will need to apply for settled or pre-settled status under the EU Settlement Scheme.
+EU citizens living in the UK by 31 December 2020, along with their family members, are able to stay and continue their lives with the same access to work, study, benefits and public services that they enjoy now, as long as they apply for settled or pre-settled status under the EU Settlement Scheme by 30 June 2021.

 If you are an EU citizen in the UK, we also strongly encourage you to sign-up for email updates from the Government.